mlhartme/stool/client/documentation.md

   cannot exceed this number.
 0 disables this feature.
 Type number, default 0.
 * **DOCKER_HOST**
   Fully qualified hostname of this machine.
 Used in application urls and emails.
 Type string.
+* **ENGINE_LOG**
+  to log all traffic between server and docker daemon.
+CAUTION: enabling writes huge amounts of data if you have large war files.
+  Type boolean, default value is false.
 * **ENVIRONMENT**
   Default environment variables set automatically when starting apps, can be overwritten by the `start` command.
 Type map, default empty.
 * **JMX_USAGE**